dbrain/soggy/README.md

 - Work out packages, middleware is a seperate install

 Mission List:
+* Parameters in URL
-* Get the template engines going, server.Engine('.html', MagicHtmlEngine) where MagicHtmlEngine implements a specific interface
+* Get the template engines going, server.Engine('.html', MagicHtmlEngine) where MagicHtmlEngine implements a specific interface.
+Response.Render('file', params) to render (file can be relative to a specific path, or use server.Config vars)
 * Environment specific config (move the app.use etc. into a configure function, maybe)
-* Parameters in URL
 * Error Handling
 * Body Parser
 * Steal cool things from everyone else, then spread nasty rumours about their mothers.